UniRide - Campus Carpooling App

 How Might We

-How might we help students build trust when carpooling with unfamiliar classmates?
+How might we support students in building trust when carpooling with unfamiliar classmates?

-How might we help students build trust when carpooling with unfamiliar classmates?
+How might we support students in building trust when carpooling with unfamiliar classmates?

-How might we help students build trust when carpooling with unfamiliar classmates?
+How might we support students in building trust when carpooling with unfamiliar classmates?

 Quantitative Validation